Development Things

 I rewrote it in C++ with threads (to handle a naive bus implementation) and ncurses (for console display fun).

-I'm currently (as of 2025-11-16) rewriting it in C as a modular (devices are individual programs) thing, with the eventual goal of targeting a PDP-11/40 (KD-11A processor with FP11 (floating point processor) and KT-11D memory management option).
+I'm currently rewriting it in C as a modular (devices are individual programs) thing, with the eventual goal of targeting a PDP-11/40 (KD-11A processor with FP11 (floating point processor) and KT-11D memory management option).